athapar9/CSC_480/README.md

 2. Make sure the following files are included - ai_personal_stylist.py, styles.csv, and the images folder with images 1163.jpg to 600.jpg

 3. Install dependencies - Pillow >= 2.0 and Tensorflow = 2.15.
-We running the following commands: pip install Pillow and pip install Tensorflow.
+We reccommend running the following commands: pip install Pillow and pip install Tensorflow.

 3. Run python3 ai_personal_stylist.py